ci-lab-cz/streamd/README.md

   --seed int            seed
   --not_clean_backup_files
                         Not to remove all backups of md files --steps [STEPS ...]
-Run a particular step(s) of the StreaMD run.
-Options:1 - run preparation step (protein, ligand, cofactor preparation) 2 - run MD equilibration step (minimization, NVT, NPT) 3 - run MD simulation 4 - run MD analysis.
-Ex: 3 4 If 2/3/4 step(s) are used --wdir_to_continue argument should be used to provide directories with files obtained during the step 1 --wdir_to_continue DIRNAME [DIRNAME ...]
+Run a particular step(s) of the StreaMD process.
+                        Options: 1 - Run the preparation step (protein, ligand, cofactor preparation).
+                                 2 - Run the MD equilibration step (minimization, NVT, NPT).
+                                 3 - Run the MD simulation.
+                                 4 - Run the MD analysis.
+                        Example: 3 4.
+                        If step(s) 2, 3, or 4 are used, the --wdir_to_continue argument must also be provided to specify directories containing files obtained during step 1.

+Extend Molecular Dynamics Simulation:
+  --wdir_to_continue DIRNAME [DIRNAME ...]
                         Single or multiple directories contain simulations created by the tool.
+                        Use with steps 2,3 or 4 to continue a run or use the --md_time argument to extend previously finished simulations.
-Use with steps 2,3,4 to continue run.
-Should consist of: tpr, cpt, xtc and all_ligand_resid.txt files.
-File all_ligand_resid.txt is optional and used to run md analysis for the ligands.
-If you want to continue your own simulation not created by the tool use --tpr, --cpt, --xtc and --wdir or arguments (--ligand_list_file is optional and required to run md analysis after simulation )
+                        The directories should contain the following files: tpr, cpt, xtc and all_ligand_resid.txt files.
+                        The all_ligand_resid.txt file is optional and used to run md analysis for the ligands.
+                        If you want to continue your own simulation not created by the tool, use the --tpr, --cpt, --xtc and --wdir arguments

-Extend Molecular Dynamics Simulation:
-  --deffnm preffix for md files
+                        (--ligand_list_file is optional and required to run MD analysis after the simulation ) --deffnm preffix for md files
                         Preffix for the md files.
 Used to run, extend or continue the simulation.
 If --wdir_to_continue is used files as deffnm.tpr, deffnm.cpt, deffnm.xtc will be searched from --wdir_to_continue directories